Connector for OData

 OData specification

-A description of the OData protocol as well as the OData specification can be found here.
+A description of the OData protocol and the OData specification can be found here.

 OData tools